ngxtension/ngxtension-platform/docs/src/content/docs/utilities/Migrations/new-outputs-migration.md

 contributors: ['enea-jahollari']
 ---

-In Angular v17.3, new output() were released.
-The new output() function aligns better with the new input() and pave the road for signal components.
+In Angular v17.3, the new `output()` was released.
+The new `output()` function aligns better with the new `input()` and pave the road for signal components.
 This is the reason why `ngxtension` publishes schematics that handles the code migration for you.

 ### How it works?